 I have a First Class BSc in Science (Biology) from the University of Baghdad (Iraq) in 1986.
 I did my basic Adult Education training at Stanmore College (London), and successfully completed the City & Guilds 7307 Further and Adult Education Teachers Certificate in 1999.

 - How much do you charge?

-£30 per hour for general Arabic tuition. £35 per hour for GCSE Arabic. £35 per hour for university Arabic study .I usually offer a free initial 10 to 15 minute assessment session.
+£35 per hour for general Arabic tuition. . £40 per hour for university Arabic study .I usually offer first lesson is free.

 - Where do you teach?

-I teach at my home in Haywards heath but can also travel to the student's home in Sussex and London (travel expenses to be discussed).
+I teach at my home in Haywards heath .
 I also teach via Skype, and have a good experience with this method (I taught last year an IGCSE student in the Middle East, and currently teach GCSE to six young persons, all via Skype).
-I usually offer a free initial 10 to 15 minute trial session for assessment purposes and to make sure the student is happy with teaching via Skype.

 - When are you available?